NyashaNziramasanga/Masters-of-Computer-Science/COMP9721-enterprise-information-security/Week11-legal-and-ethical-issues/week11-notes.md

 ### Negative Impacts

-- Work inefficiences, impeding smooth and effective work practices
+- Work inefficiencies, impeding smooth and effective work practices
-- Drop in moral, my employer doesnt truest me
+- Drop in moral, my employer doesn't truest me
 - Fear and insecurity, who is watching me
 - loss of truest and respect